jckavanagh/eviction-hearing-parser-landlord_mapper/environment_setup/README_environment.md

+# Environment Setup Instructions

+## 1. Installing ChromeDriver

-1. From root directory in Terminal run either command:
+TASK: from project's root directory, in terminal run either command:

-   ./environment_setup/install_chromedriver.py
+`./environment_setup/install_chromedriver.py`

 OR

-   python ./envrionment_setup/install_chromedriver.py
+`python ./envrionment_setup/install_chromedriver.py`

-#installs in project's root directory a version of chromedriver unique to local computer's chrome version
+_NOTE: installs in project's root directory a version of ChromeDriver unique to local computer's chrome browser version_

-✅ Detects Chrome version on macOS, Linux, and Windows ✅ Automatically downloads the matching ChromeDriver version ✅ Handles both old and new ChromeDriver distribution systems (pre-115 and 115+) ✅ Platform detection for Mac (Intel & ARM), Linux, and Windows ✅ Extracts and places ChromeDriver in the project root directory ✅ Makes it executable on Unix-like systems
+- ✅ Detects Chrome version on macOS, Linux, and Windows
+- ✅ Automatically downloads the matching ChromeDriver version
+- ✅ Handles both old and new ChromeDriver distribution systems (pre-115 and 115+)
+- ✅ Platform detection for Mac (Intel & ARM), Linux, and Windows
+- ✅ Extracts and places ChromeDriver in the project root directory
+- ✅ Makes it executable on Unix-like systems
-✅ Checks for existing ChromeDriver and asks before replacing
+- ✅ Checks for existing ChromeDriver and asks before replacing